Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 What is the difference in care between geranium and pelargonium

-Garden geraniums are perennials.
+Garden geraniums are perennial plants.

-• They don't need supplements.
+• They do not need fertilizing.

 • Has a strong branched root system